d-ries/linux-essentials/12_managingdrivesandfilesystems/01_course.md

 In this example /dev/sdb1 gets mounted to the folder /mnt/test with ext4 as its file system.
 The word defaults mean it gets mounted with default options (rw, auto, …).
 The two numbers at the end stand for: 0 tells the system it does not need to make backup files of this file system with the help of the dump command.
 This command is barely used nowadays because of crashes, but the number field is still available.
 The 2 at the end indicates the order the system is checked at boot.
 This value is 1 for the root file system and 2 for others.
 If you do not want to check at boot time set this field to 0.
 Now this entry is added to the /etc/fstab file, the drive will mount next time your system boots.

 ## adding a disk with multiple partitions
-We’ll now begin again with our drive and try to create multiple partitions.
+We’ll now start again with our drive and try to create multiple partitions.
 The partitions we want are:
-*	500 MB (sdb1 and sdb2)
+*	sdb1 and sbd2: 500 MB
-*	300MB (sdb3)
+*	sdb3: 300MB
-*	350 MB (sdb5)
+*	sdb5: 350 MB
-*	400 MB (sdb6)
+*	sdb6: 400 MB

-sdb4, which is missing in our list, is a extended partition which takes all remaining disk space. sdb5 and sdb6 will use disk space from this extended partition.
+Sdb4, which is missing in our list, is an extended partition when using fdisk, which takes all remaining disk space. sdb5 and sdb6 will use disk space from this extended partition.
+When using gdisk this is not needed, but we will use the same numbers to keep consistency.
 First, unmount the drive if you have mounted it or if it mounted automatically with an entry in the /etc/fstab file.
-You can already remove this entry from /etc/fstab as well.
+You also need to remove this entry from /etc/fstab.
 ```bash
 student@linux-ess:~$ sudo umount /dev/sdb1
 ```
- Now we go back to our fdisk command
+ Now we go back to our fdisk or gdisk command.
 ```bash
 student@linux-ess:~$ sudo fdisk /dev/sdb